JDBrowder523/Credit_Risk_Analysis/README.md

  ![This is an image](https://github.com/JDBrowder523/Credit_Risk_Analysis/blob/main/Images/Combination_Sampling.png)

- 1. The accuracy of this model is 54.47%.
+ 1. The balanced accuracy of this model is 54.47%.
  2. The precision (high_risk/low_risk) of this model is 0.01/1.0.
  3. The recall (high_risk/low_risk) of this model is 0.72/0.57.